Machine-learning-2021-KM007-LPU/int-247-km007-ca-2-Navneet1ss/README.md

 That method is known as “k-fold cross validation”.
 It’s easy to follow and implement.
 Below are the steps for it:<br>

 Randomly split your entire dataset into k”folds”<br>
 For each k-fold in dataset, build model on k – 1 folds of the dataset.
-Then, test the model to check the effectiveness for kth fold<br><br>
+Then, test the model to check the effectiveness for kth fold<br>
 Record the error on each of the predictions<br>
 Repeat this until each of the k-folds has served as the test set<br><br>
 The average of k recorded errors is called the cross-validation error and will serve as performance metric for the model<br>